lstbl/DENV_cleavage_predictor/README.md

 nn_results_{Niter}iter_xxx.pkl.gz
 svm_results_{Niter}iter_xxx.pkl.gz

+to re-train a model with new data, you will need to provide a new files to replace `training_examples.positives_nopct.tsv`
+ AND
+ `training_examples.negatives_nopct.tsv`

+This can be done by toggling the "FREEZE" variable to True and entring the appropriate filenames

+ files and a new 8mer test file (currently labeled as  `sites_to_test_ER_and_ER_membrane_with_encoding_nopct.tsv` for this study)

 #Overview of models
 Encoding: 8-mer sequences are one-hot encoded and added to biological properties in the input files